 According to Ahrefs a meer 5.7% of all websites reach that number one slot.
 Though the average number one ranking page will also rank in the top ten for nearly 1,000 other relevant keywords.

 96% of all web traffic goes to the page one results.
-With the top three ranking sites in the organic element of the search results getting 63% of that.
+According to the data released by expert serp checker in the market, with the top three ranking sites in the organic element of the search results getting 63% of that.
 This drops off massively as you go down the page, only 3.3% going to the number 8 result.
 Featured snippets (the ‘answer’ box at the top of the results page) reduces these figures dramatically.
 Probably due to the snippet seeming like it comes from the knowledge leader on the subject.
 Only 0.78% of searchers click on second page results within Google organic search.

 For all those out there that want a quick fix, it seems that most of the websites in the top 10 positions on the first Search Engine Results Pages (SERPs) are more than two years old.
 In fact they are nearer three (ahrefs).
 Only 22% of pages in the top 10 were below a year old, and to get to number one you’d have to be in a very exclusive top 1% (just over).